UzTak/uztak.github.io/_pages/about.md

 I am an undergraduate student at <b>Georgia Institute of Technology, School of Aerospace Engineering</b> (expected graduation: May 2023), currently intending to enter a Ph.D. program in Fall 2023.

-I am also a recipient of [Ezoe Memorial Recruit Foundation](https://www.recruit-foundation.org/) since 2020, which will be continued until the academic year 2027-2028.
+I am also a recipient of a full-ride scholarship from [Ezoe Memorial Recruit Foundation](https://www.recruit-foundation.org/) since 2020, which will be continued until the academic year 2027-2028.

 My research interests include: